robbwdoering/bellum.ai/README.md

 ⚠️ Using npm 5’s new `package-lock.json`?
 We resolved a compatibility issue.
 See [PR](https://github.com/mars/heroku-cra-node/pull/10) for more details.

 👓 More about [deploying to Heroku](https://devcenter.heroku.com/categories/deployment).

-## Switching from create-react-app-buildpack

-If an app was previously deployed with [create-react-app-buildpack](https://github.com/mars/create-react-app-buildpack), then a few steps are required to migrate the app to this architecture:

-1. Remove **create-react-app-buildpack** from the app; [heroku/nodejs buildpack](https://devcenter.heroku.com/articles/nodejs-support#activation) will be automatically activated

-    ```bash
-    heroku buildpacks:clear
-    ```
-1. Move the root React app files (including dotfiles) into a `react-ui/` subdirectory

-    ```bash
-    mkdir react-ui
-    git mv -k [!react-ui]* react-ui/
-    mv node_modules react-ui/

-    # If you see "fatal: Not a git repository", then fix that error
-    mv react-ui/.git ./
-    ```
-    ⚠️ *Some folks have reported problems with these commands.
-Using the `bash` shell will probably allow them to work.
-Sorry if they do not work for you, know that the point is to move **everything** in the repo into the `react-ui/` subdirectory.
-Except for `.git/` which should remain at the root level.*
-1. Create a root [`package.json`](package.json), [`server/`](server/), & [`.gitignore`](.gitignore) modeled after the code in this repo
-1. Commit and deploy ♻️

-    ```bash
-    git add -A
-    git commit -m 'Migrate from create-react-app-buildpack to Node server'
-    git push heroku master
-    ```
-1. If the app uses [Runtime configuration](https://github.com/mars/create-react-app-buildpack/blob/master/README.md#user-content-runtime-configuration), then follow [Runtime config](#user-content-runtime-config) below to keep it working.

 ## Runtime Config